Counselling in South Dublin

-If you are searching for counselling in South Dublin, this page is here to help you orient.
-Dr Jonathan Haverkampf’s psychotherapy and counselling practice is on Dame Street in Dublin 2, on the south side of the river Liffey, in the area most people call South Dublin.
-Sessions are available in person in Dublin city centre and online by Zoom for people in other parts of Ireland and abroad.
+If you are searching for counselling in South Dublin, this page can help you work out whether the location and format fit.
+Dr Jonathan Haverkampf’s psychotherapy and counselling practice is on Dame Street in Dublin 2, on the south side of the River Liffey, in the area many people mean when they say South Dublin.
+Sessions are available in person in Dublin city centre and online by Zoom for people elsewhere in Ireland and abroad.

 A short note about “South Dublin”

-This practice is in the everyday sense of South Dublin: city centre, south of the river.
-It is not located in the administrative South Dublin County.
-The page is written for the everyday meaning, which is what most people are looking for when they search for counselling near them in this part of Dublin.
+This practice fits the everyday meaning of South Dublin: city centre, south of the river.
+It is not located in administrative South Dublin County.
+The page uses the everyday meaning because that is usually what people have in mind when they search for counselling near them in this part of Dublin.

 Where the practice is located

-People come to this practice from across South Dublin, including:
+People come to the practice from across South Dublin, including:

-For people based further out, in other parts of Ireland, or abroad, online counselling by Zoom is available where it is clinically suitable.
+For people based further out, elsewhere in Ireland, or abroad, online counselling by Zoom is available where it is clinically suitable.

 What is offered

-Sessions usually run for fifty minutes.
-Format options include in-person at the Dublin 2 practice and online by Zoom, depending on what is clinically suitable for each person.
+Sessions usually last fifty minutes.
+They can take place in person at the Dublin 2 practice or online by Zoom, depending on what is clinically suitable for each person.

 What the first appointment is for

-The first appointment is usually about understanding what brings you to therapy, what you would like help with, and what kind of support may be useful.
-You do not need to have everything clearly worked out before booking, and there is no expectation that you will arrive with a diagnosis or a specific request.
-Often the work begins by giving language to something that has been hard to put into words.
+The first appointment is usually a chance to understand what brings you to therapy, what you would like help with, and what kind of support may be useful.
+You do not need to have everything worked out before booking, and there is no expectation that you arrive with a diagnosis or a specific request.
+Often, the work begins by finding words for something that has been difficult to describe.

-If after a first session it seems that another professional or kind of support would be a better fit, that will be discussed honestly.
+If, after a first session, another professional or form of support seems a better fit, that will be discussed honestly.

 About counselling and psychotherapy in this practice

-The words “counselling” and “psychotherapy” are sometimes used interchangeably, and sometimes used to mean slightly different things.
-In this practice, both terms describe a confidential conversation with a qualified mental health professional, aimed at understanding what is happening, making sense of patterns, and finding practical ways forward.
+The words “counselling” and “psychotherapy” are sometimes used interchangeably, and sometimes with slightly different meanings.
+In this practice, both describe a confidential conversation with a qualified mental health professional, aimed at understanding what is happening, making sense of patterns, and finding practical ways forward.

 Dr Jonathan Haverkampf is a medical doctor (psychiatrist) and psychotherapist.
-He is not a counselling psychologist (a related but distinct profession in Ireland, registered separately).
-His background combines medical training in psychiatry with psychotherapy training, which can be useful where mental health, physical health, medication, and life circumstances are all part of the picture.
+He is not a counselling psychologist, which is a related but distinct profession in Ireland with separate registration.
+His background combines medical training in psychiatry with psychotherapy training.
+This can be useful when mental health, physical health, medication, and life circumstances are all part of the picture.

-For mental health concerns that may also need medical input, having a psychiatrist who also offers psychotherapy can be practical.
-For concerns that are primarily emotional or relational, it can also work well to start here.
-Where another kind of professional would be a better fit, that will be discussed openly.
+For mental health concerns that may also need medical input, it can be practical to work with a psychiatrist who also offers psychotherapy.
+For concerns that are mainly emotional or relational, starting here may also be appropriate.
+If another kind of professional would be a better fit, that will be discussed openly.

 Online counselling for people not in Dublin

-Online counselling by Zoom is available for people who cannot easily travel to Dublin, who prefer the privacy of being at home, or who live in other parts of Ireland or abroad.
+Online counselling by Zoom is available for people who cannot easily travel to Dublin, prefer the privacy of being at home, or live in another part of Ireland or abroad.
 Suitability depends on clinical need, risk, privacy, technology, location, and access to local emergency support.
 For people outside Ireland, local laws, professional rules, and emergency arrangements may also affect what can be offered, and this will be discussed honestly before any commitment is made.

 How to make an appointment

 You can book a session through the appointment page.
-If you would like to ask a brief practical question first — about availability, format, or whether psychotherapy or counselling is the right next step — you are welcome to use the contact page.
+If you would like to ask a brief practical question first, such as about availability, format, or whether psychotherapy or counselling is the right next step, you are welcome to use the contact page.
 Please keep first contact brief and practical, and avoid sending detailed clinical histories, medication lists, or sensitive documents through ordinary website routes.

 For information about session fees, see the fees page.